anomepani/anomepani.github.io/README.md

 As I have used `fetch` API which is not available in IE11 browser so you can use [polyfill](https://github.com/github/fetch)

-##  Easily Add attachment or upload file to Sharepoint List using REST API with SPOHelper utils on SharePoint Online, 2016, 2019
+##  How to Add attachment or upload file to Sharepoint List or Document Library using REST API on SharePoint Online, 2016, 2019
 ### Posted Date : "2020-01-26T08:48:00.909Z"

 If you are developing with Typescript first you need to import requried methods from [`SPOHelper.ts`](https://github.com/anomepani/sp-rest-util/blob/master/SPOHelper.ts)